fru-io/handbook/docs/project-management/scrum.md

     - What is blocking me?
 - 9:45 - 10:00: Breakout.
   - Product / Business team joins
-  - Business Rule: whoever is calling for breakout screen-shared the relevant Github issue with the meeting and is responsible for documenting any decisions made on the call on the issue, tagging stakeholders on the issue.
+  - Business Rule: whoever is calling for breakout screen-shared the relevant Github issue with the meeting and is responsible for documenting any decisions made on the call on the issue, tagging relevant stakeholders on the issue.

 ## Fridays, weeks 1-2 of sprint. (no standups)

-**9:00 am - 10:30 am MST: Weekly Review**
+**9:00 am - 10:00 am MST: Weekly Review**

 All-hands review of work completed during the week.
-Includes business and engineering.
+Includes both the business and engineering units.

 Agenda: